abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   Needs a GW version fsp is probably unavoidable but log ders are not optimal.

   * Hf-sp.in:
-    4f frozen in core.
+    Default version with 4f frozen in core.
 Has 2 f-projectors to improve transferability.
     Recommended for GS applications.

   * Hf-fsp.in: